Skip to Main Content

 3. Consider working with an independent insurance agency

 Working with an independent insurance agency could be a good idea if you feel especially nervous about shopping.
-These agencies contract with several auto insurers and shop your policy for you.
+These agencies contract with multiple auto insurers and shop your policy for you.
 Licensed agents will also be able to listen to your specific scenario and help you craft a policy that fits your needs, including your budget.

 Frequently asked questions